tedchen529/timew-formatter/USER_GUIDE.md

 node analyzer.js 2025-10-27 - 2025-10-29 except offday
 node analyzer.js 2025-10-27 - 2025-10-29 export just workday workday-outlier
 node analyzer.js 2025-10-27 - 2025-10-29 export except offday offday-alone
+node analyzer.js 2025-11-01 - 2025-11-10 exclude category overhead waste
+node analyzer.js 2025-11-01 - 2025-11-10 export just workday exclude category overhead
+node analyzer.js 2025-11-01 - 2025-11-10 export exclude category overhead waste
 ```

 **Notes:**

 - Day type filtering (`just` and `except`) is only available for date ranges, not single dates.
+- Category exclusion (`exclude category`) is only available for date ranges, not single dates.
 - You cannot use both `just` and `except` filters in the same command.
+- When excluding categories, those categories will not appear in the "By Main Categories" section and will not be counted in category totals.
+- Category exclusion can be combined with day type filtering for more precise analysis.
 - Results are printed to the console and optionally exported as JSON.

 ---